yandex-cloud/docs/en/compute/operations/vm-create/create-from-disks.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contain errors, {{ TF }} will point them out.

    3. Deploy the cloud resources.